$Z_{2}$ Topological Order and Topological Protection of Majorana Fermion Qubits: Topological order and Yang-Baxter equation

 \subsection{Topological order and topological entanglement}

+One of the main aims of this paper is to understand the relation between the topological order which comes from quantum entanglement and topological entanglement which comes from braid group representation and Yang-Baxter equation.
+This is an extension of the work\cite{Kauffman,Kauffman1} in which it was shown how quantum entanglement is related to braid group and Yang-Baxter equation.
+So it became natural to understand topological order based on the approach of \cite{Kauffman,Kauffman1,Kauffman2} .
+In this section, we will show that Yang-Baxter equation based approach opens new ways to understand the topological order in case of Majorana fermion models.
+However, this approach is not restricted to Majorana fermions only rather it is a very general approach which is not limited to quadratic Hamiltonians and hence offers a new method for the classification of the topological phases, which goes beyond K theory and Berry phase based methods.

-To understand the relation between quantum entanglement in Kitaev chain and the corresponding topological entanglement which manifests as braid group representation,we point out that \textit{ it is only in the topological phase of the Kitaev chain braid group representation arises while as in topologically trivial phase there are no Majorana edge modes and hence no braid representation.} To see this relation mathematically, we rewrite the Kitaev chain Hamiltonian corresponding to topological phase.
+To understand the relation between quantum entanglement in the Kitaev chain model and the corresponding topological entanglement which manifests as braid group representation, we point out that \textit{ it is only in the topological phase of the Kitaev chain model that braid group representation arises while as in topologically trivial phase there are no Majorana edge modes and hence no braid group representation.} To see this relation mathematically, we rewrite the Kitaev chain Hamiltonian corresponding to topological phase.

 and now find out that for Majorana representation as shown by Ivanov we need the operator of the form $\frac{1+\gamma_{i+1}\gamma_{i}}{\sqrt{2}}$ which arises only in topological phase.
-So this brings out the relation between topological order and the topological entanglement(braiding).\\ Using this relation we give a new characterization of topological order. \textit{A system is said to be topological ordered if it also gives a solution to Yang-Baxter equation.} This is true both for Kitaev chain and its parafermion generalization.
-In both cases, there are edge modes which give a solution to Yang-Baxter equation.
+So this brings out the relation between topological order and the topological entanglement(braiding).
+The solution of the Yang-Baxter equation which arises in the topologically ordered phases of the Majorana fermion models is different than the ones which arise from the other Hamiltonians which do not exhibit topological order.
+Majorana fermion solutions are called type-II while as the other ones are called type-I solutions\cite{Ge}.
+Hence the Majorana fermion braiding solutions of Yang-Baxter equation characterize and classify the topologically ordered phases.
+Using this relation we give a new characterization of topological order. \textit{A system is said to be topologically ordered if it gives a type-II solution to Yang-Baxter equation}.
+This characterization is very general and just depends on the braiding properties of anyons(Majorana fermions in this case) and hence should apply to other systems as well.